awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md

 **To connect to a database on an Aurora MySQL DB cluster using the MySQL monitor**

-1. Install a SQL client that you can use to connect to the DB instance\.
+1. Install a SQL client that you can use to connect to the DB cluster\.

    You can connect to an Aurora MySQL DB cluster by using tools like the MySQL command line utility\.
 For more information on using the MySQL client, see [mysql \- the MySQL command\-line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
 One GUI\-based application you can use to connect is MySQL Workbench\.
 For more information, see the [Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.

    For more information on using MySQL, see the [MySQL documentation](http://dev.mysql.com/doc/)\.
 For information about installing MySQL \(including the MySQL client\), see [Installing and upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html)\.

-   If your DB instance is publicly accessible, you can install the SQL client outside of the VPC\.
-If your DB instance is private, you typically install the SQL client on a resource inside the VPC, such as an Amazon EC2 instance\.
+   If your DB cluster is publicly accessible, you can install the SQL client outside of the VPC\.
+If your DB cluster is private, you typically install the SQL client on a resource inside the VPC, such as an Amazon EC2 instance\.

 1. Make sure that your DB cluster is associated with a security group that provides access to it\.
 For more information, see [Setting up your environment for Amazon Aurora](CHAP_SettingUp_Aurora.md)\.

    If you didn't specify the appropriate security group when you created the DB cluster, you can modify the DB cluster to change its security group\.
 For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

+   If your DB cluster is publicly accessible, make sure its associated security group has inbound rules for the IP addresses that you want to access it\.
+If your DB cluster is private, make sure its associated security group has inbound rules for the security group of each resource that you want to access it, such as the security group of an Amazon EC2 instance\.

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.